offbynull/learn/Bioinformatics/input/input.md

    |T|T|T|G|C|
    |T|T|T|C|C|

+ * `{bm} regulatory motif` - The motif of a transcription factor, typically 8 to 12 nucleotides in length.

- * `{bm} regulatory motif` / `{bm} transcription factor binding site` - The binding site of a transcription factor.
-A gene that's regulated by a transcription factor needs a sequence located in its upstream region that the transcription factor can bind to.
-This sequence can take one of many forms, all of which are similar to each other but not exact (motif).
-For example, the sequence being bound to could be either AAAACCCCT, AAAACCCCG, AAATCCCCT, etc..
+ * `{bm} transcription factor binding site` - The physical binding site for a transcription factor.
+A gene that's regulated by a transcription factor needs a sequence located in its upstream region that the transcription factor can bind to: a motif member of that transcription factor's regulatory motif.

    ```{note}
    A gene's upstream region is the 600 to 1000 nucleotides preceding the start of the gene.